Nut allergies fade but probably never go away

 Available in other languages

 A landmark study has found, while some children may outgrow their allergies, they probably never will get rid of nut allergies.
-Image: Liam Wray enjoying hazelnuts now (SBS)
+At best, the severity of their condition may change.
+One in 20 children between ages 10 and 14 has an allergy, and researchers say it is important people understand the reaction their bodies could have as they age.

 Source: SBS